Trump International Hotel Las Vegas: 2025 Tesla Cybertruck explosion

 On January 1, 2025, a rented Tesla Cybertruck exploded and caught fire in the valet area of the hotel resulting in the death of the driver, Matthew Livelsberger, and seven injuries.
 Authorities believe fireworks, gasoline, and gas tanks were connected to a detonator operated by Livelsberger.
 The incident was investigated by Las Vegas police and the FBI as a potential terrorist attack, but was later confirmed as a suicide.
 It was not connected to the truck attack in New Orleans which took place earlier that day.
 Elon Musk stated that Tesla's senior team is investigating the explosion using telemetry last reported by the Cybertruck, and also concluded that the explosion was not caused by the vehicle, but fireworks and/or a bomb in the bed of the vehicle.
 Livelsberger's body was recovered from the vehicle, and seven bystanders were treated for injuries.
-The vehicle had fireworks-style mortars onboard.
+The vehicle had fireworks-style mortars on board.